AmanoTeam/UserLixo/README.md

 Deploying UserLixo in Heroku is easier but requires an extra step.
 You firstly need to login locally (can be done in your mobile, using Termux) to generate the values PYROGRAM_SESSION and PYROGRAM_CONFIG, that are required to run on Heroku.

-First install the requirements: `pip3 install -Ur requirements-sqlite.txt` Then login normally: `python3 login.py`
+First install the requirements: `pip3 install -Ur requirements-sqlite.txt` Then login with: `python3 login.py keys`

 Once the values are generated, access the button below to deploy a new app and paste the values of PYROGRAM_SESSION and PYROGRAM_CONFIG on the desired places.